Conservation of Natural Resources: Projects, Initiatives & More

 • Integrated Approach: Considering environmental, social, and economic factors in decision-making to achieve balanced and sustainable outcomes.

-Strategies for Resource Conservation
+Strategies for Conservation of Natural Resources

 • Efficient Utilization: Promoting technologies and practices that enhance resource efficiency and reduce waste.
 For example, using energy-efficient appliances and industrial processes.